 In the past, sales professionals held the upper hand going into sales meetings with all of the information that potential customers wanted to hear.
 We will not bore you with covid related stats.
 In 2022, net new B2B prospects can easily access the answers to their questions online, both from your site and your competitors sites.

 Up to 90% of the selling process could be over before a salesperson gets involved (Forrester)

 What is inbound Sales?

-In order for businesses to boost their sales in 2021, it’s wise to hire local inbound marketing agencies which specialize in the use of inbound sales strategies to see significant profits.
+In order for businesses to boost their sales in 2022, it’s wise to hire local inbound marketing inbound agencies which specialize in the use of B2B inbound sales strategy to see significant profits.
 Inbound marketing agencies can help your businesses create or upgrade your company sales processes, define MQL vs SQL and also help to implement inbound sales tips and skill sets and better align them with the marketing and branding efforts, in order to close more deals and analyze data by: